EnigmaOneOfficial/Buncord/README.md

 # bun run bot:unregister --guild 1234567890
 ```

-*Note: Registration takes about an hour for global - and seconds for guild-specific.*
+*Note: Registration takes about an hour for global slash commands - and seconds for guild-specific slash commands.*

 ## Stack